ivpi/lnvm-manager/README.md

 You need root privilegies in order to manage LightNVM devices.

 ```
  Available commands:
-   info    Show registered lightNVM target types
+   info            Show available lightNVM target types
    dev             Show registered lightNVM devices
    new             Init a target on top of a device
    rm              Remove a target from a device
    tgt             Show info about an online target (created by 'new' command)
+   getblock        Get a block from a specific LUN (mark as in-use)
+   putblock        Free a block (mark as free, it can be erased)
+   write           Write data to a block
+   read            Read data from a block
 ```

 # lnvm info